-The base lump sum is based on the long-term discount rate of 6.85% (previously 7.18%) per annum compounded annually and the mortality table prescribed by the Secretary of the Treasury (the "Secretary") in accordance with Section 417(e)(3)(A)(ii)(I) of the Internal Revenue Code, as applicable for the year in which the valuation is performed.
-All benefits to participants are assumed to be paid as lump sums, except for those who already terminated or retired as of the valuation date and who did not yet receive lump-sum payouts.
+The base lump sum is based on 8.00% for annum, compounded annually, and the mortality table prescribed by the Secretary of the Treasury (the "Secretary") in accordance with Section 417(e)(3)(A)(ii)(I) of the Internal Revenue Code, as applicable for the year in which the valuation is performed.
+This is in accordance with the Plan's definition of Actuarial Equivalence.

-Mortality Rates: Healthy Lives:
+Mortality Rates: Healthy Active Lives: